 Type 1 fire trucks are purposefully designed to support urban, rural and suburban departments because they carry all of the required NFPA firefighting equipment.
-These versatile vehicles are often the first on scene because they support both structural firefighting and initial Emergency Medical Service (EMS) response.
+These versatile vehicles are often the first on the fire scene because they support both structural firefighting and initial Emergency Medical Service (EMS) response.

 Every Type 1 truck is required to have a pump with a minimum tank size of 300 gallons, although most Type 1 trucks feature a 400- to 500-gallon water tank.
 Additionally, the truck must offer a minimum of 1000 Gallons Per Minute (GPM) of water transfer.

 Following the standards of NFPA, Type 1 trucks are equipped at a minimum with a 2 ½ inch and 1 ½ inch thick hoses of varying lengths.

 In addition, these types of fire trucks must include a full complement of ground ladders, nozzles, forcible entry equipment, rear access and egress, some level of first aid equipment and other unique items depending on the local jurisdiction.
 Some examples include self-contained breathing apparatus (SCBA), chainsaws, full EMS gear, hazmat equipment, advanced life support (ALS) equipment and additional structural or ballistic gear as needed.
 Typically, Type 1 fire trucks are designed to carry 3 to 4 firefighters.

 A fire truck manufacturer can work with your fire department to design and configure a Type 1 engine to meet your community's unique needs.

 Take a look at some recent deliveries of Type 1 fire trucks.